 - Local units of government may keep interest earned on all advances of federal funds up to \$100 per federal fiscal year in the aggregate.
 Interest earned in excess of \$100 must be remitted promptly, but at least quarterly, to the U.S. Department of Health and Human Services, Payment Management Systems, P.O.
 Box 6021, Rockville, MD 20852. - Except as provided in 28 C.F.R.
 70.22(I), nonprofit organizations may keep interest earned on all advances of federal funds up to \$250 per federal fiscal year in the aggregate.
 Interest earned in excess of \$250 must be remitted annually to the U.S. Department of Health and Human Services, Payment Management Systems, P.O.
+Box 6021, Rockville, MD 20852. - Please notify the COPS Financial Division when any interest is earned is remitted to Department of Health and Human Services, Payment Management Systems, P.O.
 Box 6021, Rockville, MD 20852. - State governments, including any agency or instrumentality of a state, should follow the provisions of the Intergovernmental Cooperation Act (31 U.S.C.
 6501 et. seq.) pertaining to the disposition of interest earned on federal funds.